A chosen family of three teen friends sit together smiling

 How Charlie Health can help

 Even with the support of a solid chosen family, life can be difficult, and mental health conditions are very common.
-If you’re a teen or young adult who’s struggling, Charlie Health may be able to help.
+If you’re a teen or young adult who’s struggling with complex mental health challenges, Charlie Health may be able to help.

 We know that every individual has their own unique mental health journey –– and we acknowledge that groups such as the LGBQTIA+ community face additional barriers to treatment and adequate care.
 Charlie Health therapists have extensive experience working with LGBTQIA+ teens and young adults, practicing LGBTQIA+ affirming therapy and gender-affirming therapy.